Home » Gold Trading Guide

 Gold has played a crucial role in human commercial relations since the rise of ancient civilizations in the Middle East over 3,000 years ago and this makes it the oldest form of money recognized at present.
 Gold has generally been regarded as the ultimate “safe haven” asset, since it has a vast track record as a “store of value” in times of war conflicts, natural disasters as well as during the economic and cultural rise and downfall of a number of great empires.

 Whether in physical form as a piece of jewelry, or in a portfolio at a brokerage firm, Gold’s value constantly changes, at times quite formidably.
 These fluctuations are skillfully exploited by some investors to earn a profit by simply speculating on the precious metal’s price movement, while other market players may purchase Gold as a “hedge”.
-What the latter means is that if their portfolio is comprised predominantly of Stocks and there is stock market turmoil, their Gold holdings could make up for those losses as the metal’s value increases.
+What the latter means is that if their portfolio is predominantly conducted out of Stocks and there is stock market turmoil, their Gold holdings could make up for those losses as the metal’s value increases.

 Regardless of the fact Gold has preserved its value for centuries, investors’ interest in the commodity has seen peaks and troughs.
 For example, during the period between the early 1980s and the early 2000s, there has been little interest in investing in the safe haven metal due to robust and stable economic growth and bullish stock markets.
 During that period, the price of Gold moved within the range between $300 and $500 per ounce.